tmspzz/Rome/README.md

 The Romefile has two purposes:

-1. Specifies what S3 bucket to use - [S3Bucket] section.
+1. Specifies what S3 bucket to use - [Cache] section.
 This section is __required__.
 1. Allows to use custom name mappings between repository names and framework names - [RepositoryMap] section.
 This section is __optional__ and can be omitted.

-A Romefile looks like this
+A Romefile looks like this:

 ```
-[S3Bucket]
+[Cache]
-  ios-dev-bucket
+  S3-Bucket = ios-dev-bucket

 [RepositoryMap]
-  HockeySDK-iOS HockeySDK
+  HockeySDK-iOS = HockeySDK
-  awesome-framework-for-cat-names CatFramework
+  awesome-framework-for-cat-names = CatFramework
-  better-dog-names DogFramework
+  better-dog-names = DogFramework
 ```

+A Romefile is the [INI format](https://en.wikipedia.org/wiki/INI_file)

 #### S3Bucket section
 This section contains the name of the S3 bucket you want Rome to use to upload/download.